ghc/ghc/docs/users_guide/safe_haskell.rst

   this reason, the ``Data.Coerce`` module is also considered unsafe.
 We are hoping to find a better solution here in the future.

-- ``Data.Typeable`` — Hand crafted instances of the Typeable type class are not allowed in Safe Haskell as this can easily be abused to unsafely coerce between types.
-Derived instances (through the :ghc-flag:`-XDeriveDataTypeable` extension) are still allowed.

 - ``GHC.Generics`` — Hand crafted instances of the ``Generic`` type class are not allowed in Safe Haskell.
 Such instances aren't strictly unsafe, but there is an important invariant that a ``Generic`` instance should adhere to